-A high school diploma or its equivalent or Level 2 Direct Support Professional (DSP) trained within a year of employment; training in CPR and First Aid; state credentialing in skill development Program staff administering medication must have successfully completed a course on medication administration approved by the Division of DD regional office.
-Medication administrationtraining must be updated
+A high school diploma or its equivalent, or Level 2 Direct Support Professional (DSP) trained within a year of employment; training in CPR and First Aid; state credentialing in skill development.
+Program staff administering medication must have successfully completed a course on medication administration approved by the Division of DD regional office.
+Medication administration training must be updated every two years with successful completion.

-Regional office

-Frequency of Verification:

-Prior to contract approval and every 3 years; as needed based on service monitoring concerns.
+Prior to contract approval and every 3 years; as needed based on service monitoring concerns